Hyperspectral Image Data Reduction for Endmember Extraction: Analysis of Reduced Hyperspectral Image Data

 \subsection{Proof of Theorem~\ref{thm: main result}}

 To prove Theorem~\ref{thm: main result}, we establish two propositions: Propositions~\ref{prop: framwork for proving the main theorem} and~\ref{prop: evaluation of mu(j)}.
+The theorem then follows immediately from these propositions.
 In the first proposition, we focus on the factor $H$ of the $r$-separable matrix $M = WH$ contained in $A$.
 We choose $\KC$ from $\Gamma(A)$ and consider, for each $j$, the maximum value in the $j$th row of $H(\KC)$ and the index at which this maximum is attained.
 We denote these respectively by $\mu(j)$ and $k(j)$.
 More precisely, given $\KC \in \Gamma(A)$, define